iluvn01/VFMTok/README.md

 <img src="assets/vfmtok-flowchart.png" width=95%>
 <p>

-This is a PyTorch/GPU implementation of the paper [**Vision Foundation Models as Effective Visual Tokenizers for Autoregressive Generation**](https://arxiv.org/pdf/2507.08441), which directly utilizes the features from the frozen pre-trained vision foundation model (VFM) to reconstruct the original image.
-To achieve this, VFMTok innovatively designed two key components: (1) a region-adaptive quantization framework that reduces redundancy in the pre-trained features on regular 2D grids, and (2) a semantic reconstruction objective that aligns the tokenizer’s outputs with the foundation model’s representations to preserve semantic fidelity.
+This is a PyTorch/GPU implementation of the paper **Vision Foundation Models as Effective Visual Tokenizers for Autoregressive Generation**, which directly utilizes **the features from the frozen pre-trained vision foundation model (VFM) to reconstruct the original image**.
+To achieve this, VFMTok innovatively designed two key components: (1) a **region-adaptive quantization** framework that reduces redundancy in the pre-trained features on regular 2D grids, and (2) a semantic reconstruction objective that aligns the tokenizer’s outputs with the foundation model’s representations to preserve semantic fidelity.
 Once the trained VFMTok is integrated into the autoregressive (AR) generative models, it achieves notable results on the class-to-image generation task, while accelerating convergence by a factor of three.
-Besides, it also enables high-fidelity class-conditional synthesis without the requirement of a CFG (classifier-free guidance).
+Besides, it also enables high-fidelity class-conditional synthesis **without the requirement of a CFG** (classifier-free guidance).

 This repo contains: